MyTooliT/ICOtronic/Documentation/Tutorials.md

 #### Specifying the Sensor Hardware

-The `measure` subcommand requires that you specify one of the identifiers of a sensor device.
+The `measure` subcommand requires that you specify one of the identifiers of a sensor node.

-To connect to a sensor device by **name** use the option `-n` or `--name`.
-For example, the command below collects data from the sensor device with the name `Test-STH`:
+To connect to a sensor node by **name** use the option `-n` or `--name`.
+For example, the command below collects data from the sensor node with the name `Test-STH`:

 ```sh
 icon measure -n 'Test-STH'
 ```

-You can also use the MAC address to connect to a certain sensor device with the option `-m` or `--mac-address`:
+You can also use the MAC address to connect to a certain sensor node with the option `-m` or `--mac-address`:

 ```sh
 icon measure -m '08-6B-D7-01-DE-81'
 ```

-To connect using the device number use the option `-d` or `--device-number`:
+To connect using the node number use the option `-d` or `--node-number`:

 ```sh
 icon measure -d 0